wrnrlr/threejs_4_deno/README.md

 # three 4 deno

 Intended to be used within a deno workflow.
-The repository is a revision of three.js but with adjusted urls and only scripts.
+The repository is a revision of the three.js scripts but with adjusted urls and type references.

 ```typescript
 // main.ts